k0nsl/quotes.k0nsl.org/_posts/2014-05-19-a-real-humdinger.md

 &nbsp;

 Whereas I responded:
-<blockquote>Indeed, it sure is funny how somebody can be so deep in their bullshit.
+<blockquote>Indeed, it sure is funny how somebody can be so deep in their bull shit.
 A real humdinger.
-Most ‘holocaust’ believers are incapable of arguing; they resort to violence or other foul attacks.
+Most ‘holocaust’ believers are incapable of arguing; they resort to violence or other foul attacks -- it just shows how devoid their so-called 'arguments' are.
-But when they do try to argue, this is how it can unfold:
+However, when they do try to argue, this is how it can typically unfold:
 <a href="https://k0nsl.org/blog/other/the-desperate-face-of-a-holocaust-believer/" target="_blank">https://k0nsl.org/blog/other/the-desperate-face-of-a-holocaust-believer/</a></blockquote>
 &nbsp;